 Average Days to Sell (Inventory Turn Days)

-There are a lot of different names for this KPI, but they answer the same question: how long does it take to turn your inventory into sales.
+There are a lot of different names for this KPI, but they answer the same question: how long does it take to turn your inventory into sales?
 Whereas the previous KPI gave a ratio, this instead gives you the answer in days.
 The fewer number of days, the better.
-Since most restaurants and bars order products once a week, at a bare minimum your average days to sell would be 7 (otherwise you'd run out of products before you got more in stock).
+Since most restaurants and bars order products once a week, at a bare minimum, your average days to sell would be 7 (otherwise you'd run out of products before you got more in stock).

 If your days to sell inventory number is high, it may indicate that you are managing inventory inefficiently.
-However, there is no optimal number because the days to sell will vary depending on products.
+However, there is no optimal number because the days to sell will vary depending on the products.
 More expensive products typically sell slower than lower-priced products.
 A good number for your well vodka may be 15 days, while a good number for your top shelf vodka may be 45 days.